terynmorgan/Visualizing-COVID19-Genomic-Sequences/README.md

 7. A grouped bar graph and heatmap were developed to analyze the pairwise sequence alignment two-way table.
 8. A grouped bar graph was developed to analyze the amino acid frequency distribution.
 9. A boxplot was developed from frequencies in Threonine to test if there is an outlier with a higher amino acid frequency.
 10. A T-Test and Kruskal-Wallis H Test were performed on two arrays of Threonine frequencies: with and without the outlier.
+Values were exported to a csv.

 **Required Files:** <br/>
-Genome Dataset -> Folder containing 42 txt files of complete COVID-19 genome sequences INFO211_Final_Project.py -> Python script that conducts comparative analysis between COVID-19 sequences
+Genome dataset -> Folder containing 42 txt files of complete COVID-19 genome sequences INFO211_Final_Project.py -> Python script that conducts comparative analysis between COVID-19 sequences

 **Output Files:** <br/>